Deerfield Township Elected Officials

 About Fiscal Officer Corey

 In 2011, Warren County created the Warren County Transportation Improvement District (TID), a multi-jurisdictional organization that supports economic development and job creation through coordinated regional infrastructure improvements.
-The TID’s budget has since grown from $1 million to $30 million, which required the County to send Mr. Corey, who handles multiple finance and budgeting functions within the TID, to be trained in public accounting principles and software by the Ohio State Auditor.
+The TID has managed over $100M of roadway projects, which required the County to send Mr. Corey, who handles multiple finance and budgeting functions within the TID, to be trained in public accounting principles and software by the Ohio State Auditor.
 This commitment to financial accountability and transparency has been an integral part of his roles with Deerfield Township.